sami-chaaban/alphascreen/README.md

 **```--alphafold_exec```** *```alphafold-executable```*

 Path to script that runs Alphafold for writing the commands.
-Default is *colabfold2*.
+Default is *colabfold2* as per the LMB cluster usage.

 **```--columnA```** *```columnA-name```*